 Student organizations that serve alcohol at Law School events take on great responsibility, not only to follow the law, but also to take appropriate precautions to prevent physical or emotional injury from drinking.
 Only moderate consumption of alcohol is permitted at LSSO events.
 If a student organization plans to serve alcohol at an event, then the leadership of the organization and any servers must complete UCARE training (more information on UCARE training is below).
 The organization also must designate a faculty or staff member to be present and responsible for any on-campus event at which alcohol is served.
-If your organization plans to serve alcohol at an event, regardless of whether the event is on-campus or off-campus, you must contact the Office of the Dean of Students for approval at least 1 week in advance of the event.
+If your organization plans to serve alcohol at an organization event, regardless of whether the event is on-campus or off-campus, you must contact the Office of the Dean of Students for approval at least 1 week in advance of the event.
 The Office of the Dean of Students will generally only approve 1 event where alcohol is served per week, including Wine Mess.
 Exceptions will be granted at the Dean of Students’ discretion, but will not be based solely on an organization forgetting to request permission.
 Non-salty food and non-alcoholic drinks must be provided at all events at which alcohol will be served.

 LSSOs that are also RSOs also must adhere to any applicable ORCSA alcohol policies.
 For additional information on ORCSA alcohol policies, student organizations should contact their ORCSA advisor and review the information available at https://studentactivities.uchicago.edu/alcohol-policy .